KriChau95/AI-Project-2/README.md

 - **Moving Rat**:
   Bot 2 shows slight improvements over Bot 1, enhanced further by shorter path commitments and future position predictions

-Detailed analysis and visualizations are provided in the report.

 ---

 ## Installation